mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

   ```

   At first glance it makes sense, doesn't it?
 The `"double reverse"` rule
-  nevertheless does not preserve meaning of expression it transforms.
+  nevertheless does not preserve the meaning of the expression it transforms.
   `reverse (reverse xs)` applied to an infinite list would diverge, never
   yielding any element, while the infinite list `xs` can be consumed
   normally, given that it's never forced in its entirety.